 - DOM Content Loaded: This is the time that it takes to fully parse and render an HTML document, ie. the requested page.

 Lighthouse takes a much more practical approach and puts user experience front and center.
 It visits your site over a throttled 3G connection so it can emulate what a real visitor in the real world would experience.
 Instead of just loading your site as PageSpeed Insights does, Lighthouse checks how and when it responds to input.
 It finds the exact moment when your content is ready to use, so you can try and optimize that when it feels too slow.

 What to look for in Lighthouse results

-The whole concept of speeding up your mobile site is two-pronged; your site must be fast and it must feel fast.
+The whole concept of speeding up your mobile site is two-pronged; your site must be fast, and it must feel fast.
 You, therefore, need to get your content on screen as fast as possible.
 Don’t let people wait.
-In addition, users must be able to interact with your content as soon as possible.
+Also, users must be able to interact with your content as soon as possible.
 Since Google announced that page speed is a ranking factor for SEO, you need to fix these issues.

 What should your priority be?
 Load your content first.
 Awesome graphics and killer animations can wait.
 Your message – and what people are looking for – is most likely in the content.
 You can load the rest of the content in the background and ease it on the screen later on.

 While measuring the performance of your mobile site, Lighthouse uses the following metrics: